MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-plan-service.md

 ---
-title: Planning Service Processes | Microsoft Docs
+title: Planning Service Processes
-description: Outlines tasks to set up rules and values to define your service policies and processes.
+description: This topic outlines various tasks to set up rules and values to define your service policies and processes.
 services: project-madeira
 documentationcenter: ''
 author: bholtorf
 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: service, work hours, configure, price, pricing ms.date: 04/01/2020
+ms.search.keywords: service, work hours, configure, price, pricing ms.date: 06/23/2021
 ms.author: bholtorf
-ms.openlocfilehash: 4e3e879a2f768e8260693d160c419b006159ed46
+ms.openlocfilehash: 93dfc313521d392b3585eac4aacab3c152a43c78
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 06/30/2021
-ms.locfileid: "3192499"
+ms.locfileid: "6323018"
 ---
 # <a name="planning-services"></a>Planning Services
-With [!INCLUDE[d365fin](includes/d365fin_md.md)], you can set up the standard tasks that you need to fulfil your customer service requirements.
+With [!INCLUDE[prod_short](includes/prod_short.md)], you can set up the standard tasks that you need to fulfil your customer service requirements.
 To do this, you must determine what service items and offerings your service organisation supports, and at what price.

-[!INCLUDE[d365fin](includes/d365fin_md.md)] also provides some statistics tools that you can use to determine how well things are going, and identify areas where you can improve.
+[!INCLUDE[prod_short](includes/prod_short.md)] also provides some statistics tools that you can use to determine how well things are going, and identify areas where you can improve.

 The following table describes a sequence of tasks, with links to the topics that describe them.